DoDAO-io/dodao-solidity-course/generated/summaries/units_variables.md

  **ABI Encoding and Decoding functions.**
 - To send data to the contract, we need to send it in a way that the contract can read it.
 That is, they need to be encoded.
 - Solidity has a global variable called abi that has an encode and decode method, so we can use it to encode the parameters of any function.
+- ABI stands for application binary interface.
+It's basically how you can encode Solidity contract calls for the EVM and, backwards, how to read the data out of transactions.
 - `abi.encode(...) returns (bytes memory)`: ABI-encodes the given arguments.
 - `abi.decode(bytes memory encodedData, (...)) returns (...)`: ABI-decodes the given data, while the types are given in parentheses as second argument.
   Example: `(uint a, uint[2] memory b, bytes memory c) = abi.decode(data, (uint, uint[2], bytes))`